ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-1.md

 # Chapter 1 - Project Design and Structure

-You've built the out-of-the-box template, played around a little, added a bit of code.
-You're now ready to start on your first application.
+You've built the out-of-the-box template and played around a little with the code.
+You're now ready to start your first application.

-Where do you start?
-It's a little daunting.
-How can you minimize making mistakes, taking the wrong road, ....
+It's a little daunting to know where to start?
+You expect to make mistakes, take a few wrong turnings, ....

 This primer is intended to provide guidance on how to get up and running.
+It's neither a set of best practices (*..I hate that phrase*), nor highly opinionated.
+Take it or leave it, use as little or as much as you want.
 It's aimed primarily at the small to medium sized project with one or two developers working on it.
-It takes a very practical approach: start with the standard Blazor Server template and turn it into a properly structured and testable solution.
+It takes a very practical approach: starts with the standard Blazor Server template and turns it into a properly structured and testable solution.

 ## Methodology

-There are many methodologies you could apply in designing and implementing an application.
-Mine is a fairly simple three domain model.
+Pick your methodology, there are plenty out there.
+Mine is a fairly simple three domain model shown below.

 ![Methodologies](/siteimages/articles/DB-Primer/Methodology.png)

-So what are we trying to achieve?
+So what are we trying to achieve with a methodology?

-It's your application, you can build it howver you wish.
-You know it intimately, so when things go wrong you know where to look.
-But:
+It's your application, you can build it whatever way you wish.
+You know it intimately, so when things go wrong you know where to look.  **But**:

+1. What happens if you walk away?
-1. What is someone else is going to maintain it?
+2. What if someone else has to maintain it?
-2. What happens when you come back to it a year later?
+3. What happens when you come back to it a year later?
-3. How do you test new functionality and updates?
+4. How do you test new functionality and updates?
-4. How do you change to a different data source?
+5. How do you change to a different data source?
-5. How do you put a new frontend on the application?
+6. How do you do a major frontend update?

-To answer these question you need to apply structure and principles to you code base.
+To answer at least some of these questions, you need to apply structure and principles to you code base.

 1.  **Separation of Concerns**.
-Classes should represent a *unit of work*.
+Classes should represent a single *unit of work*.
 UI code should not include database access or business logic functionality.
+Building a display table and fetching the data are two separate units of work.
 2.  **Inversion of Control**.
 Higher level classes should not depend on lower level classes.
 A business logic class should not contain specific declarations for database access classes.
-3.  **Project Dependancy Enforcement**.
+3.  **Enforce Project Dependancy**.
 Use code projects with strict dependancies to provide separation of concerns.
 In my framework there are separate projects for the UI, Core and Data domains, with project level defined project to project dependancies.
 I can't code a business logic class with a dependancy on a Data Domain class.

-The real application is the **Core Domain**: Core = Application and Business logic code.
+Your real application is the **Core Domain**: Core = Application and Business logic code.
 It represents what makes your application unique.
-You should be able to change out the data source and the UI without impacting on the core domain code.
-Core domain code only depends on Blazor and third party libraries: there's no dependancies on the other application domains.
+You should be able to change out the data source and the UI with no impact on the core domain code.
+Core domain code only depends on Blazor and third party libraries: there must be no dependancies on the other application domains.
 The *Data Domain* provides the interface into the data storage.
 The *UI Domain* contains all the UI code.
+Both depend on the *Core Domain* but not each other.

 Core to Data Domain communications are implemented through interfaces.
 Our core domain classes make data requests through an `IDataConnector` interface.
-This all plugs together using the Blazor Services container.
+This all plugs in the Blazor Services container.

-Let's look at what our application services definition will look like:
+To undertstand this, our application services definition will look like:

 ```csharp
     // Data Domain Code